Maciejowice

 Maciejowice is a town in Garwolin County, Masovian Voivodeship, in east-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Maciejowice.

-The village used to be a town from 1507 until 1870.
+For centuries, Maciejowice was part of the Land of Stężyca, which belonged to Lesser Poland's Sandomierz Voivodeship.
+In 1794, the Battle of Maciejowice took place near the town.

+Etymology

 Its name comes from the Maciejowski family, which in the past owned Maciejowice.

-For centuries, Maciejowice was part of the Land of Stężyca, which belonged to Lesser Poland's Sandomierz Voivodeship.
-In 1794, the Battle of Maciejowice took place near the village.